matt-harvey/swx/README.rst

   swx rename email 'electronic mail'

-Placeholders will still be expanded within each argument, however.
+Note placeholders will still be expanded within each argument, however.

-Note ``swx rename`` will not warn you if the new name is the same name as an existing activity.
+``swx rename`` will not warn you if the new name is the same name as an existing activity.
 In this case, the ``rename`` command will essentially perform a merge, with stints associated with the first activity being reassigned to the second activity.